sandeepkunduri/terraform_training/Day3/Lab3-packer.md

 * responsible for creating machines and generating images from them for various platforms.
 * You can have multiple builder types in one file.

-Below is an example of a basic builder from a vsphere-clone Create a new json file called `web-vistors.json` with the following builder.
+Below is an example of a basic builder for AWS EBS AMI.
+Create a new json file called `web-vistors.json` with the following builder.

 ```json